 For further detail, please refer to the longer below article, written in 2015 by Move to Amend's Law & Research Committee

-For more information, please download the resources linked at the bottom
+For more information, check out the resources linked at the bottom of this page

 Article V of the U.S. Constitution provides two paths for proposing amendments to the U.S. Constitution.
 A Convention – referred to hereafter as an Article V Convention -- is one path.
 Article V requires the U.S. Congress to call for a convention when two-thirds (34) of the state legislatures petition Congress for one.
 To date, however, all amendments occurred through the second path: proposals passed by two-thirds majorities in both chambers of Congress.
 Regardless of how an amendment is proposed, under Article V it only becomes part of the Constitution if ratified by three-quarters (38) of the states, either by majority votes of the state legislatures or by majority votes in state conventions, whichever method is prescribed by the U.S. Congress.